PoisotLab/ms_betadiversity_response/README.md

 Ecological networks are variable both in time and space [@Poisot2015SpeWhy;
-@Trojelsgaard2016EcoNet] - this variability motivated the emergence of methodology to compare ecological networks, in a way that meshes with the usual approaches of comparison of ecological communities, *i.e.* $\beta$-diversity;
+@Trojelsgaard2016EcoNet] - this variability motivated the emergence of methodology to compare ecological networks, including in a way that meshes with the core concept for the comparison of ecological communities, namely
+$\beta$-diversity [@Poisot2012DisSpe].
+The need to understand network variability through partitioning in components equivalent to $\alpha$, $\beta$, and $\gamma$ diversities is motivated by the prospect to further integrate the analysis of species interactions to the analysis of species compositions.
-although the definiton of $\beta$-diversity is a contentious topic amongst community ecologists [see *e.g.* @Tuomisto2010DivBet], the need to understand network variability is motivated by the fact that species that make up the networks do not react to their environment in the same way, and therefore the
-$\beta$-diversity of networks may behave in complex ways.
+Because species that make up the networks do not react to their environment in the same way, and because interactions are only expressed in subsets of the environments in which species co-occurr, the $\beta$-diversity of networks may behave in complex ways, and its quantification is likely to be ecologically informative.

 @Poisot2012DisSpe and @Canard2014EmpEva have suggested an approach to
-$\beta$-diversity for ecological networks which is based on the comparison of shared and unique links among species, and differentiate this sharing of links between common and unique species.
-This framework can be summarized as
+$\beta$-diversity for ecological networks which is based on the comparison of the number of shared and unique links among species within a pair of networks.
+Their approach differentiates this sharing of links between those established between species occurring in both networks, and those established with at least one unique species.
+This framework is expressed as the decomposition $\beta_{wn}
-$\beta_{wn} = \beta_{os} + \beta_{st}$, namely the fact that overall network
+= \beta_{os} + \beta_{st}$, namely the fact that network dissimilarity
-dissimilarity ($\beta_{wn}$) has a component that can be calculated directly from the dissimilarity of interactions between shared species ($\beta_{os}$), and a component that cannot, the later originating in unique species introducing their unique interactions ($\beta_{st}$).
-This approach has been widely adopted since its publication, with recent examples using it to understand the effect of fire on pollination systems [@Baronio2021NatFir]; the impact of rewiring on spatio-temporal network dynamics [@Campos-Moreno2021ImpInt]; the effects of farming on rural and urban landscapes on species interactions [@Olsson2021IntPla]; and as a tool to estimate the sampling completeness of networks [@Souza2021PlaSam].
+($\beta_{wn}$) has a component that can be calculated directly from the dissimilarity of interactions between shared species ($\beta_{os}$), and a component that cannot ($\beta_{st}$).
+Presumably, the value of these components for a pair of networks can generate insights about the mechanisms involved in dissimilarity.

+This approach has been widely adopted since its publication, with recent examples using it to understand the effect of fire on pollination systems [@Baronio2021NatFir]; the impact of rewiring on spatio-temporal network dynamics [@Campos-Moreno2021ImpInt]; the effects of farming on rural and urban landscapes on species interactions [@Olsson2021IntPla]; the impact of environment gradients on multi-trophic metacommunities [@Ohlmann2018MapImp]; and as a tool to estimate the sampling completeness of networks [@Souza2021PlaSam].
 It has, similarly, received a number of extensions, including the ability to account for interaction strength [@Magrach2017PlaNet], the ability to handle probabilistic ecological networks [@Poisot2016StrPro], and the integration into the Local Contribution to Beta Diversity [@Legendre2013BetDiv] approach to understand how environment changes drive network dissimilarity [@Poisot2017HosPar].

+This later component originates in unique species introducing their unique interactions both between themselves, and with species that are common to both networks.
+CONTINUE WITH BETA ST

-In a  recent contribution, @Frund2021DisSpe argues that the calculation of network dissimilarity terms as outlined by @Poisot2012DisSpe is incorrect, as it can lead to over-estimating the role of interactions between shared species in a network ("rewiring"), and therefore underestimate the importance of species turnover across networks.
+Furthermore, much like the definition of $\beta$-diversity in all its forms is a contentious topic amongst community ecologists [see *e.g.* @Tuomisto2010DivBet], the $\beta$-diversity of networks has been submitted to methodological scrutiny over the years.
+A synthesis of some criticisms, related to the correct denominator to use to express the proportion of different links, has recently been published [@Frund2021DisSpe].
+It argues that the calculation of network dissimilarity terms as originally outlined by @Poisot2012DisSpe is incorrect, as it can lead to over-estimating the role of interactions between shared species in a network ("rewiring"), and therefore underestimate the importance of species turnover across networks.
+As mist-understanding either of these quantities can lead to biased inferences about the mechanisms generating network dissimilarity, it is important to assess how the values (notably of $\beta_{os}$, and therefore of $\beta_{st}$) react to methodological choices.

 Here, I present a more thorough justification of the methodological choices for the @Poisot2012DisSpe method, explain how information about species turnover can be extracted from its decomposition, and conduct numerical experiments to guide the interpretation of the $\beta$-diversity values thus obtained.
 These numerical experiments establish three core facts.
-First, the decomposition responds to the correct sources of network variation;
-second, the decomposition adequately captures the relative roles of species turnover and interaction rewiring; finally, the decomposition adequately captures the role of turnover vs. non-turnover (like changes in connectance) processes.
+First, the decomposition responds to the correct sources of network variation; second, the decomposition adequately captures the relative roles of species turnover and interaction rewiring; finally, the decomposition adequately captures the role of turnover vs. non-turnover (like changes in connectance) processes.
 Although the alternative normalization suggested by @Frund2021DisSpe is not without its uses, which I discuss in conclusion, it is inadequate as a network $\beta$-diversity measurement, as it introduces many confounding elements that make the interpretation of the results more difficult, and should likely not be used as a default.

 ## Partitioning network dissimilarity